5 Secrets for Finding Joy in Life

 This should be a no-pressure exercise.
 These things don’t have to be earth-shattering – heck, they don’t even have to be different.

-As you’re going throughout your day, find the small moments that bring you joy and happiness.
+As you’re going through your day, find the small moments that bring you joy and happiness.

 Try it for a week, and if you notice things repeating, try and make time for those things especially on days when you’re not feeling 100.